 - Engage.
 Good sales and presales professionals invariably seek to draw the customer into a conversation.
-Just because a few numbers are involved, a substantive value conversation is no different for other discussions.
+Just because a few numbers are involved, a substantive value conversation is no different from other discussions.
 A good Value Proposition should be designed to get the customer to engage in a memorable conversation about how our product will create value for them.
-The greater the engagement we create with a specific, quantitative Value Proposition, the more likely it is that key customer stakeholders will own our Value Proposition for themselves.
-Their ownership supports our success as they present the internal business case to buy, seek senior sponsorship to drive change and get other stakeholders onboard to implement their recommendation to buy our solution.
+The greater the engagement we create with a specific, quantitative Value Proposition, the more likely it is those key customer stakeholders will own our Value Proposition for themselves.
+Their ownership supports our success as they present the internal business case to buy, seek senior sponsorship to drive change, and get other stakeholders onboard to implement their recommendation to buy our solution.

 - Prove.
 This objective goes without saying to most analytical authors of Value Propositions.
-But if they think proof is the only objective, they don’t understand that achieving the first two objectives, validation and engagement, also improves sales performance.
+But if they think the proof is the only objective, they don’t understand that achieving the first two objectives, validation and engagement, also improves sales performance.
 If they set too high a standard of proof for Value Proposition content, they often get bogged down.
 The proof standards for a Value Proposition are never those of a mathematical proof or an FDA drug approval.
 The goal is to get the customer to buy at a reasonable price.
-The substantive part of a value conversation, focused on the degree to which our product’s claims will be realized, will be successful if it: (i) satisfies the customer’s challenges, (ii) refines specific assumptions the customer sees as relevant and (iii) earns the customer’s trust in our understanding of them and their business.
+The substantive part of a value conversation, focused on the degree to which our product’s claims will be realized, will be successful if it: (i) satisfies the customer’s challenges, (ii) refines specific assumptions the customer sees as relevant, and (iii) earns the customer’s trust in our understanding of them and their business.

 The underlying content of each Value Proposition tends to have its own strengths and weaknesses in supporting each of these three objectives.
-Designing a Value Proposition to capitalize on the strengths of its content provides the greatest customer impact in validating, engaging and proving.
+Designing a Value Proposition to capitalize on the strengths of its content provides the greatest customer impact in validating, engaging, and proving.

 Business Assumptions vs Value Drivers.
-Providing well-laid out numbers and assumptions is easy for the average spreadsheet-aholic.
+Providing well-laid-out numbers and assumptions is easy for the average spreadsheet-aholic.
 But for the numbers to be useful for sales teams, it is important to organize them in a way that will support the best customer conversations with sales users.

 In-depth discussions of assumptions and the customer’s business often should and do occur at different points and with different groups of customer stakeholders than conversations about how we deliver value.
 Organizing content for ready access for distinct conversations usually makes sense.